ab-abel/alx_python/python-hello_world/README.md

 ## Task 3
 ### The last digit
     This program will assign a random signed number to the variable number each time it is executed.
 Complete the source code in order to print the last digit of the number stored in the variable number.

+## Task 4
+### Hexadecimal printings
+    Write a program that prints all numbers from 0 to 98 in decimal and in hexadecimal (as in the following example)